|What's new Home Products Documentation HowTo Forum Support||Русский|

-Current version of the application supports only WiFi ELM327-compatible adapters and also Kiwi 3 Bluetooth Low Energy (BLE) adapter.
+Current version of the application supports the following adapter types: OBDLink MX+, ELM327-compatible adapters with WiFi interface, and also some Bluetooth Low Energy (BLE) adapters (Kiwi 3, VeePeak).
 ELM327-compatible adapters with Bluetooth interface designed for Bluetooth SPP profile that is not supported in Apple iOS yet.

 All screenshots are provided in Portrait mode for iPhone and Landscape mode for iPad, but Landscape/Portrait modes are supported as well.

 Although iPhone and iPad versions of the application have some layout differences, functionality and logc are almost identical.
 So this manual will provide only iPhone screenshots. iPad screenshots will be provided only to desribe parts that are different for iPhone and iPad.

 The following FORScan Lite application behaviors have to be taken into consideration:

 Navigation is standard for iOS applications. iPhone version has main screen that is a parent for all other screens:

 User can move up and down through hierarchy of screens.
 Navigation down is performed by tapping on a button, list/menu item and so on.
 Navigation up is performed using buttons in the navigation bar.

 Action buttons are available in the bottom bar (toolbar).
 Main screen Connect/Disconnect buttons are self-explaining.
 Besides, at the middle of the bottom bar user can see a progress bar, implemented as a gauge.
 It is designed to display the current connection progress.
 In addition to the progress scale, it has 2 status indicators: interface (adapter) (left) and vehicle(right).
 Initial state of the progress bar is illustrated below: